Is moving off campus right for you?

 - How far away from campus are you willing to live?
-The price per square foot tends to go down the farther you get from campus.
+In many areas the price per square foot tends to go down the farther you get from campus.

 - Do you want your own bedroom or bathroom, or are you comfortable sharing?
 What amenities do you want, and what can you live without?

 Leases can obligate you to tens of thousands of dollars.
 This is not the time to click accept and move on without reading.
 It starts with the lease application.

 A landlord may ask you to fill out an application to lease their property.
 Read the application carefully.
 Look for these three key items:

 - Is there an application fee, and, if so, is it refundable if the landlord does not offer you a lease?

 - What are you applying for: A specific unit?
 A certain size or type of unit?
 A space with roommates you have chosen?
 Or just a space, but the landlord decides what size or type or with which roommates?